jollifft/TDDMiniHack/README.md

 }
 ```

 Now lets go back and run all of our tests again.
 If you have set everything up correctly, all of our tests should now be passing!
 Great job, we are now in the "Green" phase.
+Our next phase would be to refactor.
+However, since this is still a fairly simple example, there is no refactoring needed.
+If there is any code you would like to clean up though, now is the time!

 3) Lets go ahead and create a new test.
 We want to be able to check the duration of our projects.
 Again, we won't start in the project class.
 We want start in our test project like last time.
 ```c#